Rationality-Robust Information Design: Bayesian Persuasion under Quantal Response

-\paragraph{Rationality-robust information design} As the second part of our main contributions, we introduce \emph{rationality-robust information design} -- a framework in which a signaling scheme is designed for a receiver whose bounded rationality level is unknown.
+\xhdr{Rationality-robust information design} As the second part of our main contributions, we introduce \emph{rationality-robust information design} -- a framework in which a signaling scheme is designed for a receiver whose bounded rationality level is unknown.
 In our previous discussions, designing optimal signaling schemes in both SISU and SDSU environments is rationality-oriented -- the sender needs to know exactly the receiver’s bounded rationality level.
 In practice, the sender may not be able to have (or require significant cost to learn) such perfect knowledge.
 Motivated by this concern, the goal of rationality-robust information design is to identify robust signaling schemes -- ones with good (multiplicative) approximation to the optimal signaling scheme that is tailored to any possible bounded rationality level of the receiver.
 Similar to our results above, we observe that obtaining rationality-robust signaling scheme is much {more tractable} in SISU environments than SDSU environments.

-In SISU environments, by leveraging the structural property we mentioned before, namely, the optimal (censorship) signaling scheme reveals less information for a more rational receiver, we show that the optimal censorship for a fully rational receiver achieves a $2$ rationality-robust approximation when the sender has no knowledge of the receiver's bounded rationality level (\Cref{thm:2 robust approx SISU upperbound}).
+In SISU environments, by leveraging the structural property we mentioned before (i.e., the optimal (censorship) signaling scheme reveals less information for a more rational receiver), we show that the optimal censorship for a fully rational receiver achieves a $2$ rationality-robust approximation when the sender has no knowledge of the receiver's bounded rationality level (\Cref{thm:2 robust approx SISU upperbound}).
 We also provide an example to show the tightness of the result (\Cref{prop:2 robust approx SISU lower bound}).
-This suggests that, up to a two factor, the knowledge of the receiver's bounded rationality level are unimportant in SISU environments, as the optimal censorship of a fully rational receiver continues to perform well no matter how less rational the receiver is.
-For the comparison, we also show that the optimal direct signaling scheme for a fully rational receiver achieves unbounded rationality-robust approximation (\Cref{prop:unbounded robust direct approx SISU lower bound}).
+Our result suggests that, {\em up to a two factor, the knowledge of the receiver's bounded rationality level are unimportant in SISU environments.} For the comparison, we also show that the optimal direct signaling scheme for a fully rational receiver achieves unbounded rationality-robust approximation (\Cref{prop:unbounded robust direct approx SISU lower bound}).
 This repeats the takeaway mentioned above -- the sender prefers censorship than direct signaling schemes in SISU environments under bounded rationality.